zeekay/sharded-counter/README.md

 <!-- START: Include on https://convex.dev/components -->

 This component adds counters to Convex.
-It acts as a key-value store from string to number, with sharding to increase throughput when updating values.
+It acts as a key-value store from key to number, with sharding to increase throughput when updating values.

 Since it's built on Convex, everything is automatically consistent, reactive, and cached.
 Since it's built with [Components](https://convex.dev/components),